-- 2. Run the following command to verify the licenses registered. - # clplcnsc -l -a - 3.
-When an optional product is used, refer to "5.3.
+- 3. When an optional product is used, refer to "5.3.
 Registering the node license" in this chapter. - 4.
 When an optional product is not used, run the OS shutdown command to reboot all servers.
 By doing this, the license registration becomes effective and you can start using the cluster.

 After rebooting all servers, proceed to "6.
 Creating the cluster configuration data" and follow the steps.

-Note: You can ignore that clusterpro\md fails at the time the operating system is started up.
+Note: You can ignore that clusterpro_md fails at the time the operating system is started up.
 It is because the cluster is yet to be created.